Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 "A day can press down all human things, and a day can raise them up.
 But the gods embrace men of sense and abhor the evil."
 (Athena to Odysseus.
 Sophocles, Ajax 130).

-Features of Athena
+Wisdom of Athena

 Bright-eyed Athena, who has been called the mind of god, is the goddess of prudent intelligence, her share of wisdom having been given to her by Zeus.
 She is able to bestow command, skill and courage, and also victory in war for those who revere justice and listen to her persuasive tongue, or destruction for the unjust.
-For these reasons it has always been desirable to count upon her favour when war is at hand, for Athena, it is said, would never put up with defeat.
+For these reasons it has always been desirable to count upon her favor when war is at hand, for Athena, it is said, would never put up with defeat.
 And yet she checks the insolence of those whose spirit is violent and unjust.

 Skill and Justice

-Athena, after having brought out the olive-tree from a rock, introduced its cultivation, and also the making of clothing, carpentry and other arts, being the protectress of all crafts, a privilege she shares with Hephaestus.
+Having brought out the olive-tree from a rock, Athena introduced its cultivation, and also the making of clothing, carpentry and other arts, being the protectress of all crafts, a privilege she shares with Hephaestus.
 That is why she also is a goddess promoting prosperity for all those who, while making flourish the fruits of the earth, cherish justice and know how to live a sorrowless life.
 Such are Athena's blessings and that is why she, who for being wise is also just, instructs thus:

 "If you always greatly honor with kindness the kindly ones, you will surely be preeminent, keeping your land and city in the straight path of justice."
 (Athena.
 Aeschylus, Eumenides 992).